 AP English Language and Composition

-Students who choose English 12 spend less time studying poetry than do their Literature 12 cousins, and more time honing the skills needed for the skills-based provincial exam.
-English 12 students will read independently as well as assigned nonfiction prose, novels, short fiction, verse, and Shakespeare.
-English 12 students will write approximately every two weeks in a variety of different styles, with particular attention to the essays demanded by the provincial paper.
+Students who choose English 12 spend less time studying poetry than do their Literature 12 cousins, and more time honing the rhetorical skills needed for post-secondary life.
+English 12 students will read independently as well as assigned nonfiction, novels, short fiction, verse, and Shakespeare.
+English 12 students will write approximately every two weeks in a variety of different styles.
 English 12 students will speak informally and formally, at times from memory, at times with interpretive emotion.
-All Grade 12 students will sit the provincial exam in both April; many will re-sit in May, keeping their best mark from both efforts.

 English Literature 12

 Students who choose Literature 12 receive credit for both English 12 and Literature 12 as they will cover the English 12 curricula as well as study the Lit. canon: the greatest texts to ever touch paper, from Beowulf to Virginia Woolf.
 Literature 12 does not demand memorization, but it does demand a love of poetry and close reading.
-Ms. Widenmaeir’s intrepid set will write the Literature Advance Placement examination in May.
 As Lit.
 12 is often the time when many Brentwood students are introduced to the prose of Dickens, it also marks the first occasion when the young experience unadulterated bliss.

 AP Literature & Composition 12